 The Great Eastern Steeplechase

-Australia’s most prestigious jump race is held annually at the Oakbank Racecourse in South Australia on Easter Saturday and Monday as part of the Oakbank Easter Racing Carnival.
-The Great Eastern Steeplechase is a true endurance test at a length of almost 5000 meters.
+Australia's premier steeplechase is held annually at Oakbank Racecourse in South Australia on the Saturday and Monday of Easter as part of the Oakbank Easter Racing Carnival.
+The Great Eastern Steeplechase is Occidental's longest steeplechase at nearly 5,000 meters and a true test of endurance.

 More Information on Horse Racing